sk-research-community/multilingual-transliterator-llm-training/README.md

 3. **Converted using opensource scripts** :
 We transliterated `cfilt/iitb-english-hindi` dataset using indic-trans-v2.

+- Dataset hf file: `sk-community/romanized_hindi/opensource/cfilt-iitb-english-hindi.csv`
 - Source link: https://huggingface.co/datasets/cfilt/iitb-english-hindi/
-- Total number of row: 1.66 million
+- Total number of rows: 1.66 million
 - Model source link:	https://github.com/libindic/indic-trans

+4. **Others** :
+We collected few romanized hindi text from other opensource contributions.
+For example we used `crowd-indic-transliteration-data` dataset which contains around 14919 individual rows.

 ## How to Use